BioroboticsLab/bb_imgacquisition/README.md

 ```
 ### Nvidia drivers, CUDA, and Video Codec SDK for ffmpeg

 Ensure that Nvidia drivers are installed (needed for hardware acceleration with ffmpeg).
 CUDA is also needed.
-There may be a newer driver than 550 available now.

 ```bash
 sudo add-apt-repository ppa:graphics-drivers/ppa